 - Inherited traits.
 Depression is more common in people whose blood relatives — such as a parent or grandparent — also have the condition.

 - Early childhood trauma.
-Traumatic events during childhood, such as physical or emotional abuse, or loss of a parent, may cause changes in the brain that make a person more susceptible to depression.
+Traumatic events during childhood, such as physical or emotional abuse, or loss of a parent, may cause changes in the brain that increase the risk of depression.

 - Learned patterns of negative thinking.
 Teen depression may be linked to learning to feel helpless — rather than learning to feel capable of finding solutions for life's challenges.